 - Unified treatment with the fast implementations of DCTs and DSTs: the fast rotation-based algorithms derived in the form of recursive sparse matrix factorizations of a transform matrix including one- and two-dimensional cases

 - Detailed presentation of various methods and design approaches to integer approximation of DCTs and DSTs utilizing the basic concepts of linear algebra, matrix theory and matrix computations leading to their efficient multiplierless real-time implementations, or in general reversible integer-to-integer implementations

 - Comprehensive list of additional references reflecting recent/latest developments in the efficient implementations of DCTs and DSTs mainly one-, two-, three- and multi-dimensional fast DCT/DST algorithms including the recent active research topics for the time period from 1990 up to now

-This book is suitable for scientists, researchers and engineers (research institutes, universities and companies).
-It is also suitable for graduate students in Electrical Engineering and Computer Science.
+Scientists, researchers and engineers (research institutes, universities and companies).
+It is also suitable for graduate students in Electrical Engineering and Computer Science

 2. Definitions and General Properties

 5. Integer Discrete Cosine/Sine Transforms